steven-freed/freedactive/README.md

 ```

 ### Routing
-#### Router Object
+***Router Object***
-Navigation is a big concern in SPA.
-With Freedactive you get the framework
+Navigation is a big concern in SPAs.
+With Freedactive you get the framework, batteries included.
-with batteries included (a Router).
-To setup routing create a 'Router' object
-and pass it an object literal containing your routes.
+You first call 'set' to set the routes and their corresponding component.
+Then use the 'routeto'
+method for the event of your choice to cause that route to be executed.
-(Note: when using the Router object you do not need to include your routing components in the children array of your component (NavBar))
+*Note when using the Router object you do not need to include your routing components in the children array of your component (NavBar)*

-example:
 ```js
 function NavBar() {